A home away from home

 Better Shelter is a social enterprise that develops and provides innovative housing solutions for persons displaced by armed conflicts and natural disasters.

-The project, initiated in 2010 in partnership between Better Shelter, the IKEA Foundation and UNHCR, was rolled out on a large scale in 2015 and shelters have been shipped to refugee camps, transit sites and emergency response programs in Europe, Africa, the Middle East and Asia, where they are used not only as temporary shelter but also serve as communal infrastructure such as clinics, classrooms and child friendly spaces.
+The project, initiated in 2010 in partnership between Better Shelter, the IKEA Foundation and UNHCR, was rolled out on a large scale in 2015, and since then, we have provided shelters in refugee camps, transit sites and emergency response programs in Europe, Africa, South America, the Middle East and Asia, where they are used not only as temporary shelter but also serve as communal infrastructure such as clinics, classrooms and child friendly spaces.

-Collaboration and continuous innovation drive us forward.
+Collaboration and continuous innovation drives us forward.
 Working side by side with partners around the world gives us the valuable opportunity to monitor quality, to understand partners’ shelter requirements and to both gather and offer feedback on the assembly and use of the shelters.
-However most importantly, it gives us the opportunity to keep developing the design based on the needs of our beneficiaries.
+However most importantly, it gives us the opportunity to keep developing the design based on real needs.

 The life of a refugee